 When sales teams don’t up-sell or cross-sell they need to be taught how to dig deeper, uncover problems and present more solutions which naturally leads to up-selling, cross-selling and more repeat business.

 6. Referrals are scarce

 Whether you’re a small business or a sales professional, referrals are vital to your company and sales growth.
-Why?
-Because the initial sale isn’t the only time when your sales team have a chance to bring in revenue.
+Referrals come as a result of an exceptional experience with your company and having a process to ask for and maximise referrals.

 7. Complaints are rife

 When complaints are constantly coming in, you know you’ve got an issue.
 Whether it’s that your sales team is overselling your solution and leaving it to the customer service team to deal with their mess or there’s a lack of communication between the 2 teams, efforts need to be made to fine tune processes and have separate teams work more closely together.
 Sometimes it’s just a matter of scheduling more joint meetings between the 2 teams or having the customer service team explain the issues they’re having to the sales team or vice versa, but communication and meeting expectations is often at the core of this issue.

 We get it; as a manager, you’re on the hook for results, whether that’s goal attainment or sales performance.
 Sometimes you feel as if you need to take the matter into your own hands to ensure the job is complete.
 However, Micromanaging is awful for several reasons; most notably, its position indicates a lack of trust, experience, or even insecurity.
 Therefore I think we can all agree that this isn’t a recipe for collaborative success.

 Instead, sales managers need to tap into strengths and address weaknesses to build strong teams.
 A high performing team is highly motivated.
 They take on challenges with an eagerness to exceed expectations; they don’t blindly follow orders.
 Instead, they look to improve upon them.